codarrenvelvindron/codarren.github.io/_drafts/Advanced_functions_of_GNU-Linux_screen.md

 This way, they can see my screen behind their own screen !

+But there can be many other uses for this. e.g. Commands that must be typed in and checked by multiple admins (critical commands)

 ## Detach
 This is the basic way of using gnu screen.